bngei/AI_Reinforced_Learning/README.md

 # AI_Reinforced_Learning

-This repository contains modules and classes to simulate reinforcement learning agents in an environment.
-The code comprises multiple Python files that interact to simulate agents' actions and learning processes.
+This AI project involves coordinating two agents to transport blocks from pickup to dropoff cells.
+It explores two reinforcement learning approaches: individual strategies for each agent considering the other's position and a joint strategy moving both agents together.
+Strategies employ policies like random, exploit, and greedy actions, aiming to optimize block transportation while addressing constraints like alternate moves and blockage avoidance.

 ## Key Modules:
 ### ActionModule.py: